teamshares/shared-ui/README.md

 0. From _within this directory_: `yarn unlink`

-1. From _within the linked Rails app_: `yarn unlink @teamshares/ui` and then `yarn install --force` to re-installed the previously-linked package from remote instead
+1. From _within the linked Rails app_: `yarn unlink @teamshares/ui` and then `yarn install --force` to re-installed the previously-linked package from remote instead.